Todd Frazier collects his 1,000th hit on Friday...

 - News Article

-Todd Frazier collects his 1,000th hit on Friday as NY Mets host Philadelphia Phillies
+Todd Frazier collects his 1,000th hit on Friday as NY Mets defeat Philadelphia Phillies

 Todd Frazier, a New Jersey native, cracked a single to center in the third inning Friday night, reaching the milestone.